jctim/resume/README.md

 The JSON file is based on the schema https://jsonresume.org/schema/

 The latest version of the résumé is always available at https://registry.jsonresume.org/jctim.
+The latest version of the résumé is also available at https://resume.tkachuk.xyz.

 ## Export to PDF